 Electric vehicle charging may become a significant load within the planning period.
-To date however, there has been no significant development of this load in the Nelson area.
+To date however, there has not been significant development of this load in the Nelson area.
+There are approx. 150 electric vehicles in the Tasman district at present of which 70% are purely electric.
 NTL is aware of the uptake drivers for electric vehicles and it operates two electric vehicles within its fleet.
-NTL is also installing two fast charging stations in its supply area.
+NTL has installed three fast charging stations in its supply area.

-We are keeping a watching brief on international electric vehicle technology developments and on the implications for electricity networks where they are appearing.
-To date these have tended to be in major cities rather than provincial towns.
+We are keeping a watching brief on international electric vehicle technology developments and on the implications for overseas electricity networks where they are appearing.